-“Our app is a medium through which we offer emotional support within 7 Cups community.
-That’s why it was our top priority to ensure that the new version will give a flawless user experience.
+It was our top priority to ensure that the new version will give a flawless user experience.
 And Callstack developers made it possible – they stepped in the project and did an excellent job updating the key components and adding more features.
 I appreciate their attention to detail, flexible approach and a high degree of expertise.
-I definitely recommend Callstack team!
-It was a pleasure to collaborate with them.”
+I definitely recommend the Callstack team!

 7 Cups is an online therapy provider that offers paid sessions and free emotional support to people seeking help.
 It’s a worldwide listening service with both professional therapists and trained listeners.
 They connect with registered users via their website and mobile app.

 We were asked to work on the rewrite of the mobile 7 Cups app which was already started by another developer team.
 We took over the project, reviewed and rewrote all critical app components, made necessary adjustments and added new functionalities.

 In the whole process we partnered with the client who took care of backend work, designs and tests.
 Seven months later a new version of 7 Cups app rolled out.

 The deeper we dug, <cyan>the more issues we identified<cyan>

 In the beginning, the workflow itself posed a challenge.
 We didn’t start the project from scratch and that meant we needed to carefully analyze the existing elements.
 The deeper we dug, the more issues we identified:

 The code base was in poor shape and as such needed refactoring.
 The previous socket implementation wasn’t working correctly and there were a lot of issues with code quality (i.e. massive copy-paste repetitions, a poor static code analysis, duplicates in stylesheets).

 For users considering a professional therapy, there were no payment methods available in the app, which was a serious inconvenience.
 Payment options had to be added to enable paying by credit card for an online therapy and making an in-app purchase for digital content.